-As described in the Original Applications, Green Ginger owns approximately 51 ha of land within the Town of Oakville north of Dundas Street East and west of Trafalgar Road within the North Oakville East Secondary Plan area.
-The 27.3 ha Phase 1 is draft plan approved and registered as M-Plans 20M-1175 and 20M-1163 and is currently fully occupied with the exception of Block 32 (the "Phase 1 Lands").
+As described in the Original Applications, Green Ginger was the owner of approximately 66.7 ha of land within the Town of Oakville north of Dundas Street East and west of Trafalgar Road within the North Oakville East Secondary Plan area.
+The 27.3 ha Phase 1 is draft plan approved and registered as M-Plans 20M-1175 and 20M-1163 and is currently fully occupied and owned by the individual homeowners with the exception of Block 32 (the "Phase 1 Lands").
 Phase 2 is located northeast of the Phase 1 Lands and is comprised of 39.44 ha of land (the "Phase 2 Lands").
 This report applies only to the Phase 2 Lands.
 The Phase 1 and 2 Lands (collectively, the "Green Ginger Lands") are shown in Figure 2.1 below.